cloudhubs/authorization-consistency-solver/README.md

 `<ARG>` can be replaced with one of the following:
 - GROUND_TRUTH_SYSTEM_MODEL - Run validation using the manually corrected ground truth intermediate model.
 - GENERATED_SYSTEM_MODEL - Run validation using the automatically previously generated ground truth intermediate model.
-- GENEREATE_NEW_SYSTEM_MODEL - Run validation by generating a new intermediate model from scratch.
+- GENERATE_NEW_SYSTEM_MODEL - Run validation by generating a new intermediate model from scratch.
 The generated intermediate model will be stored in `data/system-models/train-ticket.json`

 ## Replicating Section 5.3
 Run `python -m validation.auth.fault_injection`.
 This will randomly generate test cases (logs, models, and solver suggestions) similar to the ones